BlainWu/C-Programing/README.md

 6. `putchar()` and `getchar()` are both operators of int data which is ascii code.
 7. `EOF` means *end of file* ,whose value si `-1` .
+8. In Clion IDE, I have to change the config file to enter EOF by Ctrl-D.